 At YOOX NET-A-PORTER, we are working to become a more sustainable and circular business, connecting people with the joy of luxury and fashion that lasts a lifetime and beyond as part of Infinity, our sustainability strategy to 2030.
-Through Infinity, the Group has 12 commitments across four different focus areas, as it learns how to become a Circular Business, drive a Circular Culture, and become Planet Positive and People Positive.
-One of our key 'Circular Business' commitments is to 'Design for Circular', and as a group we have committed to: "accelerate circularity through collaboration with brand partners and by ensuring every one of our private label products is designed for circularity by 2025."
+Infinity outlines 12 commitments across four different focus areas, as we learn how to transition to a Circular Business, drive a Circular Culture, and become Planet Positive and People Positive.
+One of our key 'Circular Business' commitments is to 'Design for Circular' - to progress sustainability and circularity through collaboration with brand partners and our private label collections.

 The Infinity Product Guide is a tool that we have developed for our buying and private label teams to help them embed sustainability and circularity in their thinking and their work, alongside other resources and processes already in place.
 The guide outlines a set of principles to consider when making design or buying decisions.
-We have been developing the principles through our sustainability practices and initiatives over the last ten years and we believe that by putting them at the heart of our business we can offer better products but also create new experiences and encourage more conscious behaviours.
+We have been developing these principles through our sustainability practices and initiatives over the last ten years and we believe that by putting them at the heart of our business we can offer better products. create new experiences and encourage more conscious behaviours.

 We have created this guide for our own teams, but we are making it publicly available so that others can use it, test it, and feedback on it, with the aim of increasing the availability and desirability of luxury fashion that is more sustainable and circular.
 We see this as an important step in our journey, and we will review and update this guide as we gain knowledge by continuing to put the principles into practice and as innovation and industry action evolves.
-We are committed to sharing our learnings and challenges as we work towards our 2025 commitment.
+We are committed to sharing our learnings and challenges as we work towards our Design for Circular goal.